ymendozahn/terraform-beginner-bootcamp-2023/README.md

 - **MINOR** version when you add functionality in a backward compatible manner
 - **PATCH** version when you make backward compatible bug fixes Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

+For more details on how to use versioning goto to the following site: [semver.org](https://semver.org/)